spersico/nerdTail/README.md

 ## ⚙️ The way it works:

- - `nTail` expects to be piped a stream of logs from a process, and that happens, it will send those logs through a UDP socket that `nTailServer` listens.
+ - `nTail` expects to be piped a stream of logs from a process, and when that happens, it will send those logs through a UDP socket that `nTailServer` listens.
   ```bash
  # Example:
   YOUR_APP 2>&1 | ntail <OTHER OPTIONS>